popham/gulp-dust-render/README.md

 var when = require('when/node');

 /*
- * Memoize the partials for dust to use later.
+ * Memoize the partials for Dust to use later.
 Beware of name
  * collisions--another module that memoizes additional partials can clobber
  * these ones.
  */